Ronald Trubuhovich

-Ronald Valentine Trubuhovich (born 6 March 1929) is a medical doctor and a major pioneer of critical care medicine in New Zealand.
+Ronald Valentine Trubuhovich (6 March 1929 – 16 July 2026) was a New Zealand medical doctor, known as a pioneer of critical care medicine in New Zealand.

-Background
+Early life and education

-Trubuhovich, who is of Dalmatian parentage, was born in New Plymouth, but after age 7 spent his childhood in Auckland.
-He was educated at St Peter's College of which he was dux in 1946 and 1947.
+Trubuhovich, who was of Dalmatian parentage, was born in New Plymouth on 6 March 1929 to Violet and Volentin Trubuhovich.
+After age 7, he spent his childhood in Auckland and was educated at St Peter's College of which he was dux in 1946 and 1947.